Umayya ibn Khalaf: Battle of Badr

 In the build-up to the battle of Badr, Umayyah received a visit from his childhood friend Sa'd, who had become a Muslim, emigrated to Medina, and was close to Muhammad.
 Sa'd had come to Mecca supposedly for Umrah ("minor" pilgrimage), but also to make Umayyah beware.
 Sa'd told Umayyah in no uncertain terms that Muhammad had an antipathy for Umayyah, that his life was in danger from the Muslims, including Muhammad, and that he should expect no mercy from either Muhammad or the Muslims in case he falls into their hands.
 The reason for this enmity and antipathy was Umayyah's former slave that Bilal, who had by now become a favorite with Muhammad, was heavily tortured by Umayyah to prior to his emancipation.

 In March 624, the Meccans decided to confront the Muslim forces that threatened a caravan from Syria led by Abu Sufyan ibn Harb.
 Abu Jahl rallied the people for war, saying, "Go and protect your caravan."
 Umayyah, who was anxious after having received Sa'd warning, did not want to leave Mecca; but Abu Jahl said to him: "O Abu Safwan!
 If the people see you staying behind, though you are the chief of the people of the Valley, then they will remain behind with you."
 Abu Jahl urged until Umayyah said, "As you have forced me to change my mind, I will buy the best camel in Mecca."
 Umayyah told his wife: "O Umm Safwan, prepare what I need (for the journey)."
 She said to him, "O Abu Safwan!
 Have you forgotten what your Yathribi brother told you?"
 He said, "No, but I do not want to go with them except for a short distance."
 On the way to engagement with the Muslims, Umayyah tied his camel wherever he camped, always remaining alert.

 Although Abu Sufyan had the informed the Meccan forcer that the caravan was saved, the Meccan forcer nonetheless proceeded to confront the Muslim forces.
 Battle was joined on 13 March 624.
 The forces from Mecca were routed by the Muslims.
 The battle was lost by the non-Muslims and Umayyah was captured by his old friend Abdul Rahman ibn Awf, who went out of his way to look for and seize Umayyah in order to protect his life.

 Death

-Umayyah ibn Khalaf was the head of the Bani Jumah tribe of the Quraysh in the Arabian Peninsula, and he was one of the leaders of the city of Mecca.
-Umayyah distributed perfume on the streets of Mecca to celebrate pagan festivals, and he was opposed to Muhammad's teachings of monotheism.
-A cruel man, he repeatedly tortured his slave Bilal ibn Rabbah, who repeatedly refused to renounce Islam.
-Umayyah was one of the commanders at the Battle of Badr in 624, where he was captured by his old friend 'Abd al-Rahman ibn 'Awf and executed by his former slave Bilal ibn Rabah.
+Umayyah ibn Khalaf was swarmed and killed by the Ansar while fighting in the battle of Badr in 624 at the age of 61.